hoffjager/fundamentalsofdataanalysis/README.md

 The word random refers to outcomes that are deemed to be unexpected.
 In data analytics, randomness is focussed on its relationship to variation and expectation in events.
-In this notebook, we will look at flipping coins and probabilities, and plotting distributions.
+In this notebook, we will look at flipping coins and resulting probabilities, as well as plotting distributions.

 References: